GROUP KETAMINE THERAPY

 What Group Ketamine Therapy Is

-The Therapeutic Value of Shared Experience
+The Value of Shared Experience

 Who Group Sessions Are For

-Not every patient is a good fit for group sessions, and the physician intake process helps identify who will benefit most.
-Patients who are in an acute psychiatric crisis or in an early, fragile stage of recovery are generally better served by individual sessions first.
-Dr. Zabel will be honest about which format is appropriate for your situation.
+Patients in acute psychiatric crisis or an early fragile stage of recovery are generally better served by individual sessions first.
+Dr. Zabel will be honest about which format fits your situation.
+See our pricing page for current group rates.

 Frequently Asked Questions